Bodmer/TFT_eSPI/README.md

 ![Hiragana glyphs](https://i.imgur.com/jeXf2st.png)

-Antialiased fonts can also be drawn over a gradient background with a callback to fetch the backgorung colour of each pixel.
-This pixel colour can be set by the gradient algoritm or by readn back the TFT screen memory (if reading the display is supported.
+Antialiased fonts can also be drawn over a gradient background with a callback to fetch the background colour of each pixel.
+This pixel colour can be set by the gradient algorithm or by reading back the TFT screen memory (if reading the display is supported).

 ![AA_gradien](https://i.imgur.com/YMBcPHp.png)